Timepiece, small numbered release: (41mm).

 Unlike other artistic watches that simply decorate conventional designs, our entire timepiece is conceived from its genesis as a unified artistic statement – making us the first brand to truly unite the worlds of fine art and horology.

 Our pieces evolve out of a synergy of art and time, leading us to choose materials and concepts based on artistic vision and the optimal functionality of our unique time-display rather than convention.
-Just as contemporary sculptors might use any material that serves their vision, we use contemporary technology when it best expresses our artistic intent.
+Just as contemporary sculptors and creators of art-jewellery might use any material that serves their vision, we use contemporary technology when it best expresses our artistic intent.

-Each component is carefully chosen and, unlike many of our competitors, designed and made only for us – including our 3D printed parts which ensure lifetime repairability, unlike many microbrands that cease parts production.
+Each component is carefully chosen and, unlike many of our competitors, designed and made only for us (other than screws, O-ring, gaskets and spring).
+Our 3D printed parts ensure lifetime repairability, unlike many microbrands that cease parts production.

-Every quartz watch necessarily has a battery-insulator component.
-In most quartz watches in the world (whatever their price) there are made from nylon.
-In our watches, the battery-cover is made from PC-ABS for improved toughness as well as electrical non-conductivity, and 3D printed so spare parts are available indefinitely
+Every quartz watch necessarily has a battery-insulator component, which, in most quartz watches in the world (whatever their price) is made from nylon.
+In our watches, the battery-cover is made from PC-ABS for improved toughness as well as electrical non-conductivity, 3D printed so spare parts are available indefinitely.
+We choose to be open and honest about the materials we use in our watches.

 Each UnconstrainedTime piece is a small numbered release in a new category of horological art.
 While we can’t predict future value, we’re creating something genuinely new in watchmaking – and history shows that innovative firsts tend to become significant.